frederick-vs-ja/Quuxplusone-blog/_posts/2018-03-27-string-view-is-a-borrow-type.md

 removed a perennial complaint: that these types provide both copy/assignment and comparison, but in an inconsistent manner that makes them not [Regular](http://stepanovpapers.com/DeSt98.pdf) types.

-I originally wanted to call these types *"parameter-only types"*, but I changed it to *borrow types* because that's the fundamental property that allows us to reason about their semantics.
-You should use a *borrow* type if and only if it is *short-lived* enough that it can safely (that is, unsafely) *borrow* ownership of another object and then go away again before the other object notices.
+I originally called these types *borrow types* (despite the confusion that would generate), because borrowing is the fundamental property that allows us to reason about their semantics.
+You should use a parameter-only type if and only if it is *short-lived* enough that it can safely (that is, unsafely) *borrow* ownership of another object and then go away again before the other object notices.
 In practice, this means it's got to be either a function parameter or a ranged-for-loop control variable;